 Pro Great package management

-The software center makes really easy to install the latest software.
-Including thid party software.
+The software center makes it really easy to install the latest software through Snappy and Flatpak.
+Including third party software.

 System boots quickly and stays responsive.
 Does what operating system should do, and does it really well.